Free cookie consent management tool by TermsFeed

 Statue Appearance

-The Infant Jesus is dressed in a long under-robe beneath which we can see his bare feet.
-He blesses with his right hand, while in his left he holds the symbol of his rule over the world – an imperial orb topped with a cross.
-His palm has a slot for attaching the orb.
-The statue is dressed in royal robes.
-In the past, the robes were decorated with precious jewels given by the faithful.
-The most valuable jewel, now lost, was a copy of the Order of the Golden Fleece.
+The Child Jesus is dressed in a long tunic, beneath which His bare feet can be seen.
+In His left hand He holds the royal symbol of dominion over the world — the imperial orb topped with a cross — while with His right hand, in which kings usually hold a scepter as a symbol of power, the Infant Jesus gives His blessing.
+The statue is clothed in royal garments and in the past was adorned with precious jewels donated by the faithful.
+The most valuable jewel was a now-lost copy of the Order of the Golden Fleece.

 The head of the Infant Jesus is adorned with a historic crown.
 The crown in not placed directly on the statue, instead it is attached separately just above the Infant Jesus.